Novecento99/Holophonor/README.md

 Also if you have a nvidia graphic card, you can install [cuda drivers](https://developer.nvidia.com/cuda-downloads) to (drastically) improve Holophonor performance

-### how to train your model

-To train your model, you need to have a dataset of images.
-You can use the script `train.py` to train your model.

-Training a GAN model can be a complex and time-consuming process.
-The code is under development, so I would recommend using a pre-trained model if you are not familiar with GANs.

 ### LiuNet class

 The Holophonor class is the main class of the framework.
 LiuNet instead is a wrapper for neural nets, it allows you to easily load a model and generate images based on input data.
 I made it to be able to incorporate different models in the framework without having to change the code too much.
-(next to implement: pixel diffusion model, VQ-VAE, etc.)

 ## Performances

 The performances of the framework are highly dependent on the hardware you are using.
-Hardware knowledge is not my strong point, so I will be happy to accept contributions to this section, especially if you have tested the framework on different hardware configurations.

 **The main question is: on which parameters does the performance of the framework depend?**